 We can also help determine appropriate transfer pricing policies to comply with the rules in various countries.
 Factors to consider when moving into new territories include:

 - The use of early years’ losses

 - Structures to minimise higher rates of overseas taxation and to avoid any risk of double taxation

-We can help with the raising of finance from Business Angels, Crowd Funding, Venture Capital and Private Equity houses, traditional banks, various growth funds and grant agencies, and through an Initial Public Operation on one of the Stock Markets.
+We can help with the raising of finance from Business Angels, Crowd Funding, Venture Capital and Private Equity houses, traditional banks, various growth funds and grant agencies, and through an Initial Public Offering on one of the Stock Markets (typically AIM or NASDAQ).